Public Communications Steering Team

 The role of the Public Communications Steering Team is to devise and implement opportunities to provide the following:

-- Reactive public statements on high profile issues in toxicology/safety assessment which have or are likely to receive media, civil society, and public attention, and where an immediate response may be requested from the Society or the Society chooses to provide such a response.
+- Reactive public statements on high-profile issues in toxicology and safety assessment which have received, or are likely to receive, media, civil society and public attention – and where an immediate response may be provided by the BTS either by request or where the BTS chooses to provide such a response.

 - Responses to public consultations, for example from government departments or expert advisory committees.